leo-pfeiffer/zebbra/docs/index.md

 ## Overview

 This documentation includes the following sections:

+The [Tutorial](/zebbra/tutorial) provides a brief user-oriented introduction to how to use Zebbra.

 The [Project Setup](/zebbra/project_setup) guide provides a step-by-step guideline of how to start running the different components of the Zebbra application.
 This is especially useful for local testing and development.